bennett-nguyen/marlb/README.md

 `python marlb.py -m interpret -f path/to/file`
 <br>
 <br>
-There's a script file I wrote in this repository, it's `hello_world.marble` so do:
+I wrote some script files and stored it in `./test`, run whatever script you want
 <br>
-`python marlb.py -m interpret -f hello_world.marble`
-<br>to run the script file

 # Syntax
-**Comment**: notated using `"`, any code that stands after `"` will be ignored (although any character that this interpreter doesn't recognize will be considered as a comment as well, using a comment notation is still a best practice)
+**Comment**: notated by `"`, any code that stands after `"` will be ignored (although any character that this interpreter doesn't recognize will be considered as a comment as well, using a comment notation is still a best practice)
 <br><br>
 **Playing notes**:
 Any character in the list below will play a specific note